 - Add the rice, green onions, and garlic; continue to stir for 1-2 minutes until the rice begins to turn opaque.

-- Add the Worcestershire sauce, chicken stock, and creole seasoning.
+- Add the Worcestershire sauce, stock, and Cajun/Creole seasoning.
 Mix well, lower heat to LOW, and cover.
 Simmer for 20 minutes or until the rice is tender and all the liquid has been absorbed.

 Pairings